-In order to ensure numeric stability, two constants $c_1 = (255k_1)^2$ and $c_2 = (255k_2)^2$ are added as: We use $k_1=0.01$, $k_2=0.03$, and an $8\times8$ sliding window in our implementation.
+In order to ensure numeric stability, two standard constants $c_1 = (255k_1)^2$ and $c_2 = (255k_2)^2$ are added as: We use $k_1=0.01$, $k_2=0.03$, and an $8\times8$ sliding window in our implementation.
 Additionally, we resize the patches extracted from $I_{leader}$ so that their corresponding pairs in $I_{follower}$ have the same dimensions.
-Then, we apply Equation~\ref{eq:one} on every channel ($R,G,B$) and use their average value as the similarity metric on a scale of [$0$, $1$].
-Specifically, we use this metric for person re-identification as follows: \begin{itemize} \item We only consider the mutually visible body-parts for evaluating pair-wise SSIM values and take their average.
-This choice is important to enforce meaningful comparisons; otherwise, it is equivalent to using only the full-body Bbox, which we found to be highly inaccurate. \item Each person in $I_{follower}$ is associated with the most similar person (\ie, corresponding to the maximum SSIM value) in $I_{leader}$.
-However, the association is discarded if the maximum SSIM value is less than a predefined threshold ($\delta_{min}$); we use $\delta_{min}$ $=0.4$ in our implementation.
+Then, we apply Eq.~\ref{eq:one} on every channel ($R,G,B$) and use their average value as the similarity metric on a scale of [$0$, $1$].
+Specifically, we use this metric for person ReId as follows: \begin{itemize} \item We only consider the mutually visible body-parts for evaluating the pair-wise SSIM values.
+This choice is important to enforce meaningful comparisons; otherwise, it is equivalent to using only the full-body BBox, which we found to be highly inaccurate. \item Each person in $I_{follower}$ is associated with the most similar person corresponding to the maximum SSIM value in $I_{leader}$.
+However, the association is discarded if that value is less than a threshold $\delta_{min}=0.4$ which is chosen by an AUC (area under the curve)-based analysis (see Section~\ref{impact}).
 This reduces the risk of inaccurate associations, particularly when there are mutually exclusive people in the scene. \end{itemize}